systemd

 Services encapsulate a number of processes that are started and stopped by systemd, based on configuration.
 Services are named in the style of abc.service.

-Scopes encapsulate a number of processes that are started and stopped by arbitrary processes via fork(), and then registered at runtime with PID1.
+Scopes encapsulate a number of processes that are started and stopped by arbitrary processes via fork(), and then, registered at runtime with PID1.
 Scopes are named in the style of xyz.scope.

-Slices may be used to group a number of services and scopes together in a hierarchical tree.
+Slices may be used to group a number of services and scopes together into a hierarchical tree.
 Slices do not contain processes themselves, but the services and scopes contained in them do.
 Slices are named in the style of abc-xyz.slice, where the path to the location of the slice in the tree, is encoded in the name with “-” as a separator for the path components (abc-xyz.slice is a subslice of abc.slice).

 There’s one special slice defined, -.slice, which is the root slice of all slices (abc.slice is a subslice of -.slice).
 This is similar to how, “/” denotes the root directory in regular file paths.